Nadine Gordimer: Unauthorised biography

-Ronald Suresh Roberts published a biography of Gordimer, No Cold Kitchen, in 2006.
+In 2006, Ronald Suresh Roberts published a biography of Gordimer titled No Cold Kitchen.
 She had granted Roberts interviews and access to her personal papers, with an understanding that she would authorise the biography in return for a right to review the manuscript before publication.
 However, Gordimer and Roberts failed to reach an agreement over his account of the illness and death of Gordimer's husband Reinhold Cassirer and an affair Gordimer had in the 1950s, as well as criticism of her views on the Israel–Palestine conflict.
-Roberts published independently, not as "authorised", and Gordimer disowned the book, accusing Roberts of breach of trust.
+Gordimer disowned the book, accusing Roberts of breach of trust.
+Publishers Bloomsbury Publishing in London and Farrar, Straus and Giroux in New York subsequently withdrew from the project.
+Suresh subsequently criticised Gordimer for her decision and her stances on other issues.

-In addition to those disagreements, Roberts criticises Gordimer's post-apartheid advocacy on behalf of black South Africans, in particular her opposition to the government's handling of the AIDS crisis, as a paternalistic and hypocritical white liberalism.
-The biography also stated that Gordimer's 1954 New Yorker essay, "A South African Childhood", was not wholly biographical and contained some fabricated events.

 Death

-Gordimer died in her sleep on 13 July 2014 at the age of 90.
+Gordimer died in her sleep at her Johannesburg home on 13 July 2014 at the age of 90.

 Works, themes, and reception

 Gordimer achieved lasting international recognition for her works, most of which deal with political issues, as well as the "moral and psychological tensions of her racially divided home country."
 Virtually all of Gordimer's works deal with themes of love and politics, particularly concerning race in South Africa.
 Always questioning power relations and truth, Gordimer tells stories of ordinary people, revealing moral ambiguities and choices.
-Her characterization is nuanced, revealed more through the choices her characters make than through their claimed identities and beliefs.
+Her characterisation is nuanced, revealed more through the choices her characters make than through their claimed identities and beliefs.
 She also weaves in subtle details within the characters' names.

+In 1985, writing in The New York Times, Joseph Lelyveld observed that whilst she achieved great acclaim overseas, reactions to her work in her native South Africa were "mixed":